 Community Discovery

-- 6. For this exercise you will be asked to analyze a set of networks depicting the "social networks" (character co-occurrences in a scene) of 5 well known movies (you can download gml files here: movies.zip): - Blade Runner (1982) - Pulp Fiction (1995) - Star Wars: Episode V The Empire Strikes Back (1980) - The Godfather: part II (1974) - The Lord of the Rings: The Return of the King (2003)
+6. For this exercise you will be asked to analyze a set of undirected networks depicting the "social networks" (character co-occurrences in a scene) of movies.

+You should download the following zip file: movies.zip.
+It contains: